GrandForStu/4LR_MTPO/README.md

 ## Authors and Contributors

-The main contributors *Dmitry Zhevatchenko*, student of SPbPU ICSC.
+The main contributor *Dmitry Zhevatchenko*, student of SPbPU ICSC.

 The advisor and contributor *Vladimir A. Parkhomenko*, Senior Lecturer of SPbPU ICSC.